Kidney Paired Donation

-Sometimes a loved one may want to donate a kidney but their blood type is incompatible.
-Some transplant centers will help incompatible pairs of recipient/donors through a process called paired exchange, which involves two living donors and two recipients.
+Sometimes a donor will want to donate to a recipient, but they’re not compatible, or a good match.
+This can be due to not having a compatible blood type, antibody levels or other reasons.
+Some transplant centers will help incompatible pairs of recipient/donors through a process called Kidney Paired Donation, or Paired Exchange, which involves two living donors and two recipients.

 If the recipient from one pair is compatible with the donor from the other pair, and vice versa– the transplant center may arrange for a "swap"–for two simultaneous transplants to take place.
-This allows two transplant candidates to receive organs and two donors to give organs though the original recipient/donor pairs were unable to do so with each other.
+This allows two transplant recipients to receive living donor kidneys and two donors to still be able to donate, though the original recipient/donor pairs were unable to do so with each other.

-A NEAD chain (Never Ending Altruistic Donor chain) begins with one non-directed (altruistic) potential donor.
-In this program, the non-directed donor gives to a person waiting for a transplant, and that recipient's willing but incompatible donor gives to another person waiting, and so on.
+A NEAD™ chain (Never Ending Altruistic Donor chain) begins with one non-directed (altruistic) potential donor.
+In this program, the non-directed donor gives to a person waiting for a transplant, and that recipient's willing – but incompatible – donor gives to another person waiting, and so on.

 Each living donor in this system gives to a stranger, and the chain of donors is kept going as long as possible.

 In A NEAD™ chain, a non-directed potential donor is matched up with a recipient who has a willing, but incompatible donor.
 Then that recipient's incompatible donor then gives to another incompatible pair, and so on.

 Becoming a Living Donor